2022 SERVICE DATES

 ABOUT THE SERVICE

-Through a partnership between Parks Canada, Mountain Equipment Company and TD Bank, Parkbus will again be running the TD Rouge Express — a free shuttle bus service from downtown Toronto to the Rouge National Urban Park, Zoo Rd Day Use Area, between July and October 2022.
-After arriving at the park, visitors may have the opportunity to participate in a Parks Canada guided walk (advance registration required) or can explore the park on their own.
+Through a partnership between Parks Canada, Mountain Equipment Company and TD Bank, Parkbus is again running the TD Rouge Express — a free shuttle bus service from downtown Toronto to the Rouge National Urban Park, between June and August 2023.
+Visitors may have the opportunity to participate in a Parks Canada guided walk or can explore the park on their own.

 To make use of this free shuttle, simply book your spot online, secured with a $15 deposit that is refunded as long as you show up to claim your spot.